-I am a full time freelance writer with specialties in science and environment.
-I am the co-author of Sorting the Beef from the Bull: The Science of Food Fraud Forensics (Available 25 Feb 2016: Bloomsbury).
-My articles have appeared in The WalrusCOSMOS, and other newspapers and magazines in Canada, the US, the UK and Australia.
-I’m a regular blogger for the University of Bristol Botanic Garden and I was editor for the Cabot Institute’s Magazine for three years.
+I am a freelance writer and author with specialties in science and environment.
+I am the co-author of Sorting the Beef from the Bull: The Science of Food Fraud Forensics [Bloomsbury, 2016], author of Best Before [Bloomsbury, 2018] Meet Your Bacteria [Octopus, 2018] and other titles.
+My articles have appeared in The Observer, New Scientist, The Walrus, The Wallstreet Journal, and other newspapers and magazines in Canada, the US, the UK and Australia.

 The scientist